How to Prepare for and Open the Sales Discovery Call

 This approach not only establishes credibility but it positions you as a thought leader which establishes the framework and expectations that you will have a peer-to-peer relationship with your prospect and not be perceived as a commodity supplier where the prospect talks down to you.

 Using an opening like this allows you to accomplish two things: First, your adding value to the conversation because now your prospect is getting something of value from your discussion.
 Second, you have now earned the right (because you shared something of value to them) to ask them your discovery questions to gain a deeper understanding of their business including their current state, desired future state and the roadblocks that stand in their way.
 Now you're ready to structure and sequence your sales discovery questions.
-You can learn more about our methodology and training approach here.

 About Dan Fisher